github/codeql/change-notes/1.23/analysis-cpp.md

   picture of the partial flow paths from a given source.
 The feature is disabled by default and can be enabled for individual configurations by overriding `int explorationLimit()`.
+* The `DataFlow::DefinitionByReferenceNode` class now considers `f(x)` to be a definition of `x` when `x` is a variable of pointer type.
+It no longer considers deep paths such as `f(&x.myField)` to be definitions of `x`.
+These changes are in line with the user expectations we've observed.